A band so great, it's only appropriate that nobody's ever heard of them.

 Ash "David Jones" Bowie has both.
 (Did you hear that, Mr. Bowie???
 You have

 half a brain!!!
-Perchance I should rethink my compliments.)
-Seven songs on
+Maybe I should rethink my compliments.)
+There are seven songs on

 grandeur, but only barely.
 Even if the melodies weren't great (they